Marvin-Deng/StudyBuddy/README.md

 ## About

 ### Description and Purpose
 TutorMe is a web app that connects students who need help to experienced tutors who are willing to help other students.
+The website will be free to use, and tutors will not get paid.

 ### Inspiration
 Many university students struggle with their classes but don't know who to ask.
 TutorMe would streamline the process of connecting struggling students with tutors.